| HOME |

 One Night With Us Could Make a Lifetime of Difference

-A polysomnography (PSG) evaluation at Community Hospital Sleep Diagnostics consists of spending the night in one of the lab's comfortable, homelike bedrooms furnished with adjustable mattress, TV/VCR, nightstand, desk, sink and lounge chair.
+A polysomnography (PSG) evaluation at St. Mary Medical Center Sleep Diagnostics consists of spending the night in one of the lab's comfortable, homelike bedrooms furnished with adjustable mattress, TV/VCR, nightstand, desk, sink and lounge chair.
 Private bath and shower facilities are available for each patient.
 The PSG is a painless, non-invasive procedure that requires a specially trained technologist to attach various electrodes that record electrical activity from the brain (EEG); heart(EKG);and muscle(EMG).
 A microphone is taped to the throat to record snoring; a sensor is placed under the nose to detect airflow; and belts placed around the chest and abdomen to monitor breathing.
 All this activity is monitored in a control area adjacent to the patient rooms.